 Choi Soon-sil, friend of former South Korea leader, jailed for 20 years

-SEOUL: The secret confidante of ousted South Korean president Park Geun-hye was convicted on Tuesday (Feb 13) and jailed for 20 years for her key role in the scandal that brought down the head of state.
+SEOUL: The secret confidante of ousted South Korean president Park Geun-hye was convicted Tuesday and jailed for 20 years for her key role in the scandal that brought down the head of state.

 The Seoul Central District Court found Choi guilty of abuse of power, bribery and interfering in government business.